FotoFaces/Documentation/README.md

 - returns the average of both distance ratio or, in case of not having result of both eyes, returns just one ratio
 - This algorithm is the same implemented in the old fotoface

+#### Hats

+- do a machine learning prediction test
+- cuts the image between ears and nose and eyebrow to get the possible hat
+- resizes the image to preferred size
+- converts it to BGR
+- normalizes the image channel values
+- loads a json model to detect hats
+- compile the model with the library keras
+- do a prediction with the image test data
+- return results